Enzo Savorgnan di Brazzà: Prefect of Varese and death

 The resurgence of the partisan movement in the spring of 1945 led Savorgnan to issue new directives, including one in which he ordered "to react with force and vigor to the treacherous killings of fascists that have also intensified against women in recent days.
 Apply the rigor of the law even to the women of the opposing camp who operate against us with so much poison and ferocity".
 On 23 April 1945 he was replaced in his post by new prefect Paolo Della Bella, former head of the Varese GUF.
 He remained in Varese with his wife and son, and on 25 April he was taken prisoner at his house by the partisans.
-Sentenced to death by a partisan tribunal, he was executed by firing squad on 28 April, together with Leopoldo Gagliardi, PFR federal secretary of Varese and commander of the local Black Brigade, police commissioner Corrado Belluomo, head of the anti-Jewish section of the questura of Varese, and three Black Brigades soldiers.
+Sentenced to death by a partisan tribunal for treason and first-degree murders under Italian law (since Brazzà legally committed no war crimes as the laws of wars at the time did not deal with non-international armed conflict (NIAC)), he was executed by firing squad on 28 April, together with Leopoldo Gagliardi, PFR federal secretary of Varese and commander of the local Black Brigade, police commissioner Corrado Belluomo, head of the anti-Jewish section of the questura of Varese, and three Black Brigades soldiers.
 The execution was carried out in the Bettole horse racing venue, where three partisans had been shot by the Black Brigades on 7 October 1944.
 He was buried in the local cemetery, from which his remaines were exhumed in 1959 and reburied in the family tomb in Cormons.